 Chief Allo began his career in Public Safety at the White Plains, NY, Police Department.
 He began in communications as a 9-1-1 dispatcher for police, fire, and EMS in 2003.
 He graduated from the NY State Fire Academy's 9-1-1 Dispatcher program and quickly worked his way to being a "Lead Dispatcher."

-Casey and his family looked to relocate to SW Florida, and in April 2010, was hired by Lee County Public Safety in Lee Control.
+Chief Allow and his family looked to relocate to SW Florida, and in April 2010, was hired by Lee County Public Safety in Lee Control.
 He began as a Communications Officer II, and quickly became a Certified Training Officer.
 He worked closely on revamping the Standardized Evaluation Guidelines and DOR process.
-He was promoted to Senior Operator in 2012, and less than a year later to Lieutenant, where he has served for the past four years.
-Case was promoted to Chief of Lee Control in October, 2016.
+He was promoted to Senior Operator in 2012, and less than a year later to Lieutenant, where he had served for four years.
+Chief Allow was promoted to Chief of Lee Control in October 2016.

 Captain Sewell has 21 years of employment between two careers: Public Safety and the U.S. Navy.
 His Navy career began in San Diego in 1990 where he attended boot camp and Radioman "A" school.
 After graduating he was stationed at Guantanamo Bay for 3 1/2 years.
 Rob held a top secret clearance and was routinely responsible for the screening sensitive and top secret information prior to release.
 After serving in Guantanamo Bay, he was stationed at the Naval War College in Newport, R. I., where he served the remaining five years of service.
 Sewell also attended Community Colleges of Rhode Island while in the Navy.